vanitysys28/hugo-papermod-wiki/Home.md

-# Welcome to the hugo-PaperMod wiki!
+# Welcome to the PaperMod's wiki!

-## What is hugo-PaperMod ?

 Hugo PaperMod is a theme based on [hugo-paper](https://github.com/nanxiaobei/hugo-paper).
 The goal of this project is add more Features and customization to the og theme.